 8. Plan to Arrive at the Park Early

 Many people don’t realize that the parks actually open to the public before the rides start operating.
-At Magic Kingdom, Main Street opens around 8:00am on days that the rights start at 9:00am.
-(Although sometimes turnstiles will be open even before then.)
-Getting to your Disney theme park early means parking is a breeze, you can see the Park’s opening ceremony and take advantage of shorter lines.
-Our son loved the Magic Kingdom opening ceremony show and the fireworks with Mickey and friends.
-While Magic Kingdom’s opening ceremony is supposed to the best, Animal Kingdom and Hollywood Studios also do opening ceremonies.
+At Magic Kingdom, Main Street typically opens around 8:00am on days that the park officially opens at 9:00am.
+Getting to the park early means parking is easier if you’re staying offsite.

-What are some go-to tips you have for planning one day in Disney World?
+What are some go-to tips you have for planning a trip to Disney World for one day?
 Please share in the comments!

 Like this Post?
 Pin it for Later: